-It’s not just snazzy smartphones that captured attention of the masses at MWC 2014 but smart waearbles were also at the peak on the show.
+It’s not just snazzy smartphones that captured the attention of the masses at MWC 2014 but smart wearables were also at their peak of the show.
 The unspoken truth is: Wearables are no longer outlier tech, they represent the future unfolding before us in real-time.
-Wearable tech is becoming more and more prevelant in the era of mobile technology turbulence and are capturing the public’s imagination for the last few years.
+Wearable tech is becoming more and more prevalent in the era of mobile technology turbulence and is capturing the public’s imagination for the last few years.

 Aching for a bigger iPhone?
 You may be in luck, because if The…Read More